ProfessorKolodziej/cm523-assignment-template/README.md

 ## About this repository

-Automated feedback is heavily based on the work of [thawkin3](https://github.com/thawkin3/dom-testing-demo), and uses Jest.
+Automated feedback is heavily based on the work of [thawkin3](https://github.com/thawkin3/dom-testing-demo) and [d12](https://github.com/education/autograding-example-node), and uses Jest.